szaumoor/ZSTweaks/ZSTweaks/README.md

 This makes this spell more similar to the 5E behavior, where the acid creates a splash zone.
 The splash zone will affect immediately adjacent enemies if they fail a save vs. Breath, without affecting the primary target, or allies, for convenience and to avoid modifying the normal strategy in the game when using this spell or meddling with enemy AI.
 The splash damage is equal to the base immediate damage of the spell, and it does not persist over time, only the primary target gets damage over time.
 This splash can be avoided with an Evasion check if this feature exists in the game.

 Additionally, the spell will bypass magic resistance, as it is conceived as conjured acid, not a magical effect.
 This behavior can be disabled in the configuration file.

+**Component 448:** Make Decastave at least grant proficiency with staff while it's held

+Self-explanatory.
+Small quality of life change.

+**Component 449:** Make Otiluke's Freezing Sphere deal half damage on save

+Self-explanatory.
+Most spells that deal damage only on a failed save are not very attractive.
+This will make it a better choice.

 </details>